Updated: December 2023

 Some mods are difficult to use.
 If you prefer something simple, either choose one of the easier mods or stick to a simpler device such as the Aspire PockeX.

-For example, the Innokin Kroma R has a maximum power setting of 75 W compared to 200 W on the Geekvape Obelisk 200, but most vapers won’t go beyond 75 W in most circumstances.
-The best advice is to think about what you’re likely to need.
+For example, the Innokin Kroma 217 has a maximum power setting of 100W compared to 230W on the Smok Morph 3.
+But, unless you build your own coils, you probably won’t need to go beyond 100W.
+The best advice is to think about what you’re actually likely to need.

+To simplify the concept a lot, temperature control (TC) vaping allows you to set a specific temperature to vape at, rather than a specific wattage.
 This helps you avoid “dry puffs” and can help you get the best flavour out of your e-liquids.